-The University's physical plant consists of the buildings and grounds of the main campus in Saint Paul, the buildings and grounds of the Minneapolis campus, the Daniel C. Gainey Conference Center near the City of Owatonna, Minnesota, and the Bernardi campus in Rome, Italy.
+The University's physical plant consists of the buildings and grounds of the main campus in Saint Paul, the buildings and grounds of the Minneapolis campus, the Daniel C. Gainey Conference Center near the City of Owatonna, Minnesota, and the Bernardi facility in Rome, Italy.
 As of June 30, 2008, the book value of all property and equipment, net of depreciation, was \$328,039,756.
 Buildings and contents have an insured value of \$624,772,048 for the policy year July 1, 2008 - June 30, 2009.

-The University's physical facilities in Saint Paul consist of the buildings and grounds on the University's original 40-acre campus, on approximately 30 acres of the campus acquired in 1986 from the Saint Paul Seminary and on several sites located in the vicinity of the original campus.
-The Saint Paul campus has 31 major buildings, including classroom/office facilities, student residences, a stadium and a field house and parking facilities.
+The University's physical facilities in Saint Paul consist of the buildings and grounds on a campus consisting of more than 70 acres.
 Ten residence halls, two University-owned houses, and three University-owned apartment buildings are currently configured for a capacity of 2,427 students.